Conversations on Identity and Difference

 Humanities Council; Pace Center for Civic Engagement; People & Stories

 Two themes will be available.
 “Crossing Borders” will investigate biases across urban and suburban lines.
-“Identities, Awakening, Journeys and Communities” will spotlight identity as central to the most compelling works and characters of literature, with lessons for the lives of readers.
+“Identities, Awakening, Journeys and Communities” will spotlight identity as central to the most compelling works and characters of fiction, with lessons for the lives of readers.
 Through readings and conversations, participants will not only discover previously unexamined parts of themselves, but also critically engage with the people around them.

 Open to the public.
 Direct any questions to Kira O’Brien: email@example.com.

 This event is part of the Being Human Festival 2019 of the Humanities Council.